Skip to content

 Taking a break from Facebook and Instagram can boost emotional well-being, research finds

-Northeastern’s David Lazer participated in a study showing that temporary Facebook or Instagram deactivation can improve mental health.
+David Lazer participated in a Meta study showing temporary Facebook or Instagram deactivation can meaningfully improve mental health.

 Students stand on either side of Northeastern's President Aoun at the Academic Honors Convocation.